For a short bio, click here.

-An adept chamber singer, he frequently performs with preeminent ensembles such as ARTEK, Pegasus Early Music, The Choir of Trinity Wall Street, New York Polyphony, Seraphic Fire, Spire Chamber Ensemble, Musica Sacra, and the Clarion Choir.
+A skilled chamber musician, he frequently performs with preeminent ensembles such as ARTEK, Pegasus Early Music, TENET, The Choir of Trinity Wall Street, New York Polyphony, Seraphic Fire, Spire Chamber Ensemble, Musica Sacra, and the Clarion Choir.
 He has collaborated on numerous commercial recordings, including the Pulitzer Prize-winning Anthracite Fields by Julia Wolfe, the Clarion Choir’s 2017 Grammy-nominated Steinberg: Passion Week, Palestrina’s Missa Papae Marcelli with New York Polyphony, and Paola Prestini’s Oceanic Verses.

 Andrew spent two summers as a Vocal Fellow at the Tanglewood Music Center (where he studied with Dawn Upshaw and Håkan Hagegård); was a Fellow at the Fall Island Vocal Arts Seminar, focusing on American art songs by living composers, led by Stephanie Blythe and Alan Louis Smith; and was a finalist in the 2015 Joy In Singing competition.
 He completed his Doctor of Musical Arts degree from Stony Brook University where he also earned his master’s degree.
 He received his bachelor’s degree from the University of Kansas.
 He lives in Jackson Heights, Queens with his partner, oboist Scott Bartucca, and their mischievous tuxedo cat, Lucy.